tychonievich/cso1-s2022/markdown/pa01-bit fiddling.md

 ## The Tasks

 We want you to do four of the problems.
-There are four others on the site as well if you want more practice, but the only four we grade are:
+There are others puzzles on the site as well if you want more practice, but the only four we grade are:

 subtract
 :   Given `x` and `y`, set `z` to `x - y` without using `-` or multi-bit constants.